Expansion and Compression of Ideal Gases

 or by:

-where are pressures, volumes, temperatures, the mass, the universal gas constant, and the polytropic index.
+the universal gas constant, and

 The work done during a polytropic compression is given by: